 It can be distressing if your credit or debit card is lost or stolen and you realise it has been used to purchase goods.

-You do have rights to get your money back if you have been affected by credit card fraud, as long as you act promptly when you discover your card has gone.
+You do have rights to get your money back if you have been affected by card fraud, as long as you act promptly when you discover your card has gone.

 Lost or stolen credit cards

-If you don't realise for a number of days that your card has been lost or stolen you should still be able to get your money back.
+If you don't realise for a number of days that your card has been lost or stolen, you should still be able to get your money back.

-In the same way, if the card provider thinks you've failed to take care of your card or bank details - or worse, that you've been fraudulent or grossly negligent - then again, it's for them to prove this.If your card has been stolen and you're refused a refund, follow our step-by-step guide to get your money back.
+If your card provider thinks you've failed to take care of your card or bank details - or worse, that you've been fraudulent or grossly negligent - then it's for them to prove this.If your card has been stolen and you're refused a refund, follow our step-by-step guide to get your money back.